 5. Sydney, Australia

 Australia was recently named as the go-to travel destination for 2020 by Travel & Leisure.
-Unfortunately, regions of Australia that have been plagued with bushfires for the past few weeks.
+Unfortunately, regions of Australia have been plagued with bushfires for the past few weeks.
 We are heartbroken by the dolorous images of wild flames, evacuees dashing to safety, and injured wildlife.

 We’ve been monitoring the situation closely.
 We have family living in South Australia and made friends when we visited the folks at Muru Mittigar in Sydney a couple of years ago.
 Muru Mittigar is an Aboriginal Cultural Center located in Penrith (West Sydney).